‘Bewitched’ Star Elizabeth Montgomery Dies of Cancer

 She also tackled more serious subjects, working for liberal causes and narrating ``The Panama Deception,″ a documentary that criticized the 1989 U.S. invasion of Panama.
 The film won the Academy Award for best feature documentary in 1993.

+She was born April 15, 1938, according to her publicist; some reference books say 1933.
 Her mother, Elizabeth Allen Montgomery, also was an actress.

 Robert Montgomery first gained fame as a suave leading man in the 1930s and later also won praise as a director.
 In the 1950s, he produced and was host of a TV playhouse series, ``Robert Montgomery Presents.″ His daughter made her television debut on that series and went on to appear in more than 200 live TV programs over the next decade.